 Most medicines are safe to take with ixekizumab.
 However, it is important that your GP and other doctors are aware that you are taking it.

 The BAD Biologic Interventions Register (BADBIR)

-Because ixekizumab treatment for psoriasis is relatively new, you will be asked to take part in a national register if it is prescribed for you.
-This register will collect valuable information on side effects and benefits and will inform doctors on how best to use ixekizumab and similar drugs.
+You may be asked to take part in a national register if you are prescribed a biologic medication.
+This register will collect valuable information on side effects and benefits of the drug.
+It will also inform doctors on how best to use biologic drugs.
 No information will be passed to the register without your informed consent.

 Where can I get more information about ixekizumab?

-This information sheet does not list all of the side effects of ixekizumab.
-If you wish to find out more about brodalumab please speak to your doctor, specialist nurse or pharmacist.
+If you wish to find out more about ixekizumab please speak to your doctor, specialist nurse or pharmacist.

 For further details, look at the drug information sheet which comes as an insert with your prescription for ixekizumab.

 Or visit the emc website to view the patient information leaflet online